-All your users want to easily accomplish their tasks using your interface.
+All your users want to accomplish their tasks using your interface easily.
 It’s important to design a UI that has a minimum amount of distractions.
 An expandable input makes it possible to clean up the main interface and show necessary controls only when users activate it.

 You can implement it in your interface when users have repetitive tasks such as save changes, search, copy and paste data, undo the action, etc.

 One dedicated place where users can adjust preferences for the app or service they’re using.
-Usually, Settings - is a screen or a view where you want to put infrequently accessed preferences that are used by a minority of users, but essential for their needs.
+Usually, Settings - is a screen or a view where you want to put infrequently accessed preferences used by a minority of users but essential for their needs.
 Otherwise, it’s better to use a toolbar or quick actions that can be accessed on the spot.